Plant Health Care Programs

 Plant Health Care Service in Halifax Nova Scotia

 Situations such as these led arborists to create Plant Health Care (PHC) programs.
 The objective of PHC is to maintain or improve the landscape’s appearance, vitality and—in the case of trees—safety, using the most cost-effective and environmentally sensitive practices and treatments available.
-PHC involves monitoring, using preventive treatments, and adopting a strong commitment to working closely with you, the tree owner.
+Plant Health Care involves monitoring, using preventive treatments, and adopting a strong commitment to working closely with you, the tree owner.

 Why Plant Health Care, Not Tree Health Care?